Ben-G/Website/content/post/24-Flux-iOS.md

 We've only been using the Flux architecture for about 6 months, but we are already seeing many benefits in our code base:

 - New features are implemented consistently.
-The structure of stores, view providers and view controllers across features is mostly almost identical.
+The structure of stores, view providers and view. controllers across features is almost identical.
 - By inspecting the state, the actions and the BDD-style tests it is very easy to understand how a feature works within a matter of minutes.
 - We have a strong separation of concerns between stores and views.
 There's seldom ambiguity about where certain code should live.
 - Our code reads a lot simpler.
 The state upon which a view depends is always explicit.
 This makes debugging really easy, too.
-- All of the above three points make onboarding new developers a lot easier.
+- All of the above points make onboarding new developers a lot easier.

 Obviously there are also some **pain points**:

-- First and foremost integration with UIKit components can sometimes be a little painful.
+- First and foremost the integration with UIKit components can be a little painful.
 Unlike React components, UIKit views don't provide an API to simply update themselves based on a new state.
 This burden lies on us and we either need to implement it manually in our view bindings or need to write custom components that wrap UIKit components.
 - Not all of our new code strictly follows the Flux pattern yet.
 E.g. we haven't yet tackled a navigation/routing system that works with Flux.
 We need to either integrate a [coordinator pattern](http://khanlou.com/2015/10/coordinators-redux/) into our Flux architecture or use an actual router similar to [ReSwift Router](https://github.com/ReSwift/ReSwift-Router).
-- We need to come up with a good pattern for state that is shared across large portions of the app (as discussed very early in this post).
+- We need to come up with a good pattern for state that is shared across large portions of the app (as discussed very early in this post: "What is the Scope of a Store?").
 Should we have dependencies between stores as in the original Flux pattern?
 What are the alternatives?

 ----